 5 June 2009

 The final group “corresponding” exercise as planned in the previous meeting: exchanging the ideas of a project/work, which is not yet realized, via postcards and having it realized by another member of the group.
-Each member presented and shared their outcomes:
+Each member presents and shares their outcomes:

-Tzvika Gutter visualized the disability of communication via “the tragedy of Skype” by corresponding with his mother in Tel Aviv with visual aid.
-Rather than regarding the technological nuisances as the default of this sort of correspondence, he embraced this miscommunication, and used it as a point of departure for rehabilitating the distanced communication.
+Tzvika Gutter visualizes the disability of communication via “the tragedy of Skype” by corresponding with his mother in Tel Aviv with visual aid.
+Rather than regarding the technological nuisances as the default of this sort of correspondence, he embraces this miscommunication, and uses it as a point of departure for rehabilitating the distanced communication.
 He drew from Yota Ioannidou’s unrealised project of family journeys in Eastern Europe between 1981 and 1986.

-Seda Manavoglu drew from Gutter’s notion of “fixed camouflage for social chameleons”.
-Manavoglu’s film project investigated ‘Turkishness’ by thematizing seemingly mundane day-to-day Turkish happenings or “doxa”.
+Seda Manavoglu draws from Gutter’s notion of “fixed camouflage for social chameleons.”
+Manavoglu’s film project investigates “Turkishness” by thematizing seemingly mundane day-to-day Turkish happenings or “doxa.”
 This exercise is still in progress and features themes such as children reciting the national anthem as part of the morning school ritual.

-Yota Ioannidou and Terersa Maria Diaz Nerio collaborated in a performance piece that deals with and notions of “half knowledge”, a concept proposed by Cvoric.
-The performance staged austere dialogues between the two artists by exchanging word cards on which different political notions, particularly in relation to “protest”, were written and by reciting these words aloud, as inspired by the photographs of May 68 in Paris from the IISH archive.
-The performance created a space of frenzy that discloses the “meanings” but reveals the impossible articulation of their mode of existence.
+Yota Ioannidou and Terersa Maria Diaz Nerio collaborate in a performance piece that deals with notions of “half knowledge,” a concept proposed by Cvoric.
+The performance stages austere dialogues between the two artists by exchanging word cards on which different political notions, particularly in relation to “protest,” are written and by reciting these words aloud, as inspired by the photographs of May 68 in Paris from the IISH archive.
+The performance creates a space of frenzy that discloses the “meanings” but reveals the impossible articulation of their mode of existence.

-Barbara Phillip worked from Milevic’s unfinished letter to his parents on his trip to Croatia and his encounter of estrangement.
-The outcome was unfolded into a few short poems.
+Barbara Phillip works from Milevic’s unfinished letter to his parents on his trip to Croatia and his encounter of estrangement.
+The outcome unfolds into a few short poems.

-Monika Berenyi was given Taf Hassam’s ‘Opinionist Manifesto’ in which he indirectly pleads for the need for individual positions and propositions and the alternative way of exchanging them.
-No exercise but her views on the ‘Opinionist Manifesto’ were given.
+Monika Berenyi was given Taf Hassam’s “Opinionist Manifesto” in which he indirectly pleads for the need for individual positions and propositions and alternative ways of exchanging them.
+No exercise but she gives her views on the “Opinionist Manifesto.”

-Taf Hassam considered and discussed the impossibility of possessing Phillips’s proposal to imagine impregnated womb and opted to realize it by drawing a line in a form of round belly on her sent postcard.
-This looked like a rainbow or an imaginary homeland.
+Taf Hassam considers and discusses the impossibility of possessing Phillips’s proposal to imagine an impregnated womb and opts to realize it by drawing a line in a form of round belly on her sent postcard.
+This looks like a rainbow or an imaginary homeland.

 Omar Koubaa was unable to attend this session.